-Hannah Schwietz, a 2020 College of Saint Benedict graduate from Inver Grove Heights, Minnesota, was a psychology major and Hispanic studies minor who has been involved in the pre-occupational therapy program at CSB and Saint John’s University.
+Nicole Dueland, a 2021 College of Saint Benedict graduate from Cold Spring, Minnesota, was an integrative science major who has been involved in the pre-occupational therapy program at CSB and Saint John’s University.

 Why study pre-occupational therapy at a liberal arts college?

-What makes the pre-occupational therapy program at CSB/SJU unique?
+What makes the pre-OT program at CSB/SJU unique?

-What has your experience with the CSB/SJU pre-occupational therapy program faculty been like?
+What has your experience with the CSB/SJU pre-OT program faculty been like?